swcarpentry/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .output}

-We now know how to go down the directory tree, but
+We now know how to go down the directory tree (i.e. how to go into a subdirectory)
-how do we go up?
+but how do we go up (i.e. how do we leave a directory and go into its parent directory)?
 We might try the following:

 ~~~
 $ cd data-shell